Skip to Main Content

 Carrboro is not Chapel Hill, though the two towns share a border.
 The dining culture here skews more independent, more neighborhood-scaled, and more resistant to the kind of growth-by-formula that has softened the identity of some Triangle dining districts.
 That means the competition for a pizzeria on West Weaver Street is not national chains but the town's own established independents.
 Carrburritos has held a loyal local following for years by doing a focused format well and staying rooted to the neighborhood.
 The standard being set by places like that is consistency and authenticity rather than ambition for its own sake.

 That is a different pressure than what faces, say, a destination restaurant in a major city.
-Kitchens like Alinea in Chicago, Le Bernardin in New York City, or The French Laundry in Napa are measured against global peer sets and decades of critical attention.
+Kitchens like Alinea in Chicago, Le Bernardin in New York City, or The French Laundry in Napa are measured against global comparable venues and decades of critical attention.
 A Carrboro pizzeria is measured against the street it sits on and the community it feeds weekly.
 That is a more intimate accountability, and in many ways a stricter one.
 The regulars know when something has changed, and they say so.

 The Ingredient-Forward Case for Pizza in the South